Program Length

 Comments:

 Applications are processed for the next available intake.
 Applications for an intake will close one month prior to the start of the semester/intake.
-The application closing date for the January 6, 2025 start date is December 6, 2024.

 To view course offerings, see the VIU Course Timetable.
 Select the appropriate term, select “Master Degrees” in the Program Area and Subject Areas tabs, and enter LLL for the Course ID.